code-423n4/2022-10-zksync/README.md

 The state transition is divided into three stages:

-- `commitBlocks` - check L2 block timestamp, save data for a block, prepare data for zk-proof
+- `commitBlocks` - checks L2 block timestamp, saves data for a block, and prepares data for zk-proof
-- `proveBlocks` - validate zk-proof
+- `proveBlocks` - validates zk-proof
-- `executeBlocks` - finalizing the state, marking L1 -> L2 communication processing, and saving Merkle tree with L2 logs.
+- `executeBlocks` - finalizes the state, marks L1 -> L2 communication processing, and saves Merkle tree with L2 logs.

 #### Bridges

 Bridges are completely separate contracts from the Diamond.
 They are a wrapper for L1 <-> L2 communication on contracts on both L1 and L2.
-The one counterpart lock funds and send the request to mint bridged assset on another side.
+The one counterpart locks funds and sends the request to mint bridged assset on another side.
 The opposite, the user can burn funds on one side and unlock them on another.

 We propose two "default" bridge implementations for ERC20 tokens and ether.
-Please note, anyone can create a different bridge by the same proncipe, "default" implementation needes for the convenience to bridge any asset without developing a separate mechanism for bridging.
+Please note, anyone can create a different bridge by the same principle, "default" implementation needes for the convenience to bridge any asset without developing a separate mechanism for bridging.

-The ether bridges is special because it is the only place where native L2 ether can be minted.
+The ether bridge is special because it is the only place where native L2 ether can be minted.
 Other than that, it is just a smart contract without any special system preferences.

 ##### L1Bridge

-- `deposit` - locks funds inside the contract and send request to mint bridged assets on L2
+- `deposit` - locks funds inside the contract and sends request to mint bridged assets on L2
-- `claimFailedDeposit` - unlock funds if the deposit was initiated but then failed on L2
+- `claimFailedDeposit` - unlocks funds if the deposit was initiated but then failed on L2
-- `finalizeWithdrawal` - unlock funds for the valid withdraw request from L2
+- `finalizeWithdrawal` - unlocks funds for the valid withdraw request from L2

 ##### L2Bridge

 - `withdraw` - initiates a withdrawal by burning funds on the contract and sending the message to L1
-- `finalizeDeposit` - finalize the deposit and mint funds on L2
+- `finalizeDeposit` - finalizes the deposit and mints funds on L2

 #### Allowlist